 Role Specific Competencies:

-- Active listening & positive attitude
+- Active and empathetic listening with a positive attitude

 - Critical thinking and sound decision making

-- Continual learning
+- Engage in continual learning

 Please do not email or call the school directly.